newlandsvalley/elm-abc2vextab/README.md

 * basic chords
 * broken rhythm pairs
 * ties
+* headers between stave lines

 ### next things to do

 * Normalise modal key signatures - needs a refactoring from Abc Parser
 * Inline headers - are they supported by VexTab?
-* Key, TimeSig, UnitNoteLength changes for in-body headers
 * What happens if the tune has very low notes?
 How to detect a bass clef?
 * Annotations
-* Slurs